Gabriel-Aguiar-Reis/Gabriel-Aguiar-Reis/README.md

 - 🔎 I'm searching for my first programming job.

-- 📚 I've knowledge of Python for the Back-end and Typescript for the front end.
+- 📚 I've knowledge of Python for the back-end and Typescript for the front-end.

 - 🔭 I’m currently working on my private project MenuSunCookies